Comparing Clay vs. Highperformr for your go-to-market stack often comes down to five questions:

 Are you primarily enriching and automating outbound, or trying to unify social selling, CRM hygiene, and intent detection in one place?

-How important is verified data accuracy at scale versus speed-to-value on a startup budget?
+How important is verified data accuracy and full-spectrum buyer intelligence versus speed-to-value on a startup budget?

 Highperformr appeals to lean B2B teams that want social selling signals, CRM enrichment, and employee advocacy packaged together.
-Its main capability is tracking LinkedIn and X engagement in real time: who's interacting with competitor posts, who just changed jobs, who matches your ICP.
+Its main capability is tracking LinkedIn and X engagement in real time: who is interacting with competitor posts, who just changed jobs, who matches your ICP.
 It routes those signals into outreach workflows.
 With unlimited users at no per-seat cost and a low entry price, Highperformr is accessible for startups and mid-market companies.
-However, Highperformr is a seed-stage company with $3.5M in funding, social coverage is limited to LinkedIn and X (no Facebook or Instagram), and the platform lacks independent analyst validation or the data scale that enterprise procurement teams typically require.
+However, Highperformr is a seed-stage company with $3.5M in funding, social coverage is limited to LinkedIn and X, and the platform lacks independent analyst validation or the data scale that enterprise procurement teams typically require.

 Both platforms address pieces of the GTM puzzle.
 Clay gives you workflow flexibility but no proprietary data.
 Highperformr gives you social signal intelligence but limited scale and maturity.
-For teams that need verified data, contextual intelligence, and tools that work across every GTM motion, there's a third option.
+For teams that need verified data, contextual intelligence, and tools that work across every GTM motion, there is a third option.

-ZoomInfo is an AI GTM platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
-Its GTM Context Graph (an intelligence layer that processes 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your pipeline, but why.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
+Its GTM Context Graph processes 1.5B+ data points daily, fusing this proprietary data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what is happening in your pipeline, but why.
 Where Clay aggregates third-party data and Highperformr tracks social signals, ZoomInfo provides the verified foundation underneath both, plus the contextual intelligence to show which actions matter most.
 That intelligence is accessible through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any third-party tool or AI agent.

 If verified data and AI-powered GTM intelligence sound like what your team needs, see ZoomInfo in action.